IBM PC DOS: PC DOS 4.x

-PC DOS 4.0 (internally known as DOS 3.4 originally), shipped July 1988.
+PC DOS 4.0 (internally known as DOS 3.4 originally) shipped July 1988.
 DOS 4.0 had some compatibility issues with low-level disk utilities due to some internal data structure changes.
 DOS 4.0 used more memory than DOS 3.30 and it also had a few glitches.
 Newly added EMS drivers were only compatible with IBM's EMS boards and not the more common Intel and AST ones.
 DOS 4.0 is also notable for including the first version of the DOS Shell, a full-screen utility designed to make the command-line OS more user-friendly.
 Microsoft took back control of development and released a bug-fixed DOS 4.01.

 PC DOS 5

 DOS 5 debuted in June 1991.
 DOS 5 supported the use of the High Memory Area (HMA) and Upper Memory Blocks (UMBs) on 80286 and later systems to reduce its conventional memory usage.
 Also all DOS commands now supported the /? option to display command syntax.
 Aside from IBM's PC DOS, MS-DOS was the only other version available as OEM editions vanished since by this time PCs were 100% compatible so customizations for hardware differences were no longer necessary.

+The POWER.EXE was introduced that has the APM standard in version 5.02.

 This was the last version of DOS that IBM and Microsoft shared the full code for, and the DOS that was integrated into OS/2 2.0's, and later Windows NT's, virtual DOS machine.

 PC DOS 6.1

 PC DOS remained a rebranded version of MS-DOS until 1993.
 IBM and Microsoft parted ways—MS-DOS 6 was released in March, and PC DOS 6.1 (separately developed) followed in June.
 Most of the new features from MS-DOS 6.0 appeared in PC DOS 6.1 including the new boot menu support and the new commands CHOICE, DELTREE, and MOVE.
 QBasic was dropped and the MS-DOS Editor was replaced with the IBM E Editor.
+It also licensed components of Central Point's PC Tools, such as Central Point Backup Utility (CPBACKUP).
 PC DOS 6.1 reports itself as DOS 6.00.